Landesbank: Germany

-Current German

 The current Landesbanken are part of the Sparkassen-Finanzgruppe, one of the three pillars of Germany's banking system.
 Their business is predominantly wholesale banking, partly to serve local savings banks (Sparkassen).
 With a few exceptions, Landesbanken and Sparkassen are chartered by national and state banking laws to pursue a public purpose (öffentlicher Auftrag).
 As of late 2022, they are: